Haremal/dioxusapp-niri-settings/README.md

-A aimple niri settings gui built in dioxus (CANCELLED)
+A simple niri settings gui built in dioxus (CANCELLED)